Pottery Studio and classes update

-We are canceling specific YMCA at VT sponsored events and putting some of our programming on pause for three weeks until we have a better idea about the trajectory of the COVID-19 coronavirus disease in our community.
+We are canceling specific YMCA at VT sponsored events and putting some of our programming on pause until we have a better idea about the trajectory of the COVID-19 coronavirus disease in our community.

 Pottery Classes will be paused until further notice

 THE Y POTTERY STUDIO